-Should inter-corporate deposit given by company to its promoters or subsidiary should be considered as a red flag completely?
-What if company has given the deposit at particular interest rate?
+Should inter-corporate deposit given by the company to its promoters or subsidiaries be considered as a red flag completely?
+What if the company has given the deposit at particular interest rate?
 If it is given at an interest rate, how much should be the rate?

 Your doubts are very genuine.
 Ideally, deposits given to promoters are a red flag and should be seen with caution.
-Interest rate alone is not the key parameter.
-It might be that the promoter is willing to show high interest rate but is not paying the interest due, which get reflected as interest receivable in the related party section of the annual report.
+The interest rate alone is not the key parameter.
+It might be that the promoter is willing to show high-interest rate but is not paying the interest due, which gets reflected as interest receivable in the related party section of the annual report.
 Instead of loan/deposit, the promoters can always take money in the form of dividends, which along with promoters also give the money to other shareholders as well.